QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 #### Power disturbution board and ESCs
 * Solder ESCs power supply to each corner of the power distribution board
-* Solder XT90 connector and UBEC to the center of the power distribution board
+* Solder XT90 connector and UBEC power supply to the center of the power distribution board
-* Cut header off the three thin wires (Close to header)
+* Cut the header off the three thin wires (Close to header)
 * The black and red thin wires are the BEC outputs and aren't being used.
 Insulate them (cover any copper) and tape them to ESC

   (if you have a V2 ESC, the yellow wire isn't used either and can be insulate and taped to the ESC)

 * Solder Molex KK Terminal Contact to each of the white signal wires coming from each ESC
+* Cut of the connectors on the 3 voltage output wire from ESC
 * Place heat sinker on the 3 voltage output wire from ESC and temporally solder each of the motors to an ESC (wires might need swapped to change motor spin direction)
 * Solder Molex KK Terminal Contact to the wires on output 1 of the UBEC